 The environmental performance of the Terminal is assessed through the results of environmental monitoring, inspections and audits, both internal and external.
-Corrective actions are then assigned for any non-compliances or other findings identified against the conditions of Consent in this reporting period.
+Corrective actions are then assigned for any non-compliances or other findings identified against the Consent Conditions in this reporting period.

-- Groundwater and surface water quality have remained fairly consistent and within respective limits, with the exception of seasonal fluctuations. - Air quality has shown positive results with no dust and the lowest number of odour complaints this reporting period, this is also supported by TOU audit. - General Solid Waste (Putrescible and Non-Putrescible) volumes have not exceeded annual waste tonnage limits. - No complaints have been made in relation to noise and vibrations, and traffic which indicates implemented mitigation controls are effective. - Pests and vermins are adequately controlled, no issues have been identified since the commencement of operations in 2016.
+- Groundwater quality has remained fairly consistent and within respective limits, with the exception of seasonal fluctuations. - Stormwater exceedances will undergo further investigation to identify the cause, this will be monitored and reported in the next AEMR. - Air quality has shown positive results with no dust and the lowest number of odour complaints this reporting period, this is also supported by odour audit findings. - General Solid Waste (Putrescible and Non-Putrescible) volumes have not exceeded annual waste tonnage limits. - No complaints have been made in relation to noise and vibrations, and traffic which indicates implemented mitigation controls are effective. - Pests and vermin are adequately controlled, no major issues have been identified since the commencement of operations in 2016.

-No non-compliances against monitoring or inspection requirements were identified against the Conditions of Consent during this reporting period.
+No non-compliances against monitoring or inspection requirements were identified against the Consent Conditions during this reporting period.